Fiserv/banking-hub/docs/getting-started/before-you-start.md

 ### Response Message

-Upon a successful API request you will receive response payload.
-The response payload contains the returned parameter and value details of the requested API.
+Upon a successful API request, a response payload is received.
+The response payload contains the status and the returned details of the requested API in key-value pairs.
 The default response format is JSON (JavaScript Object Notation).

 **Response Payload:**

-Following example shows the sample response payload for Get Account Hold API request.
+Following example shows the sample response payload for **Get Account Hold** API request.

 ```
 {